Introduction

 Standard Electronics, Simple Case and Cover

-In addition to the standard electronics kit above.
-The Standard Electronics, Case and Cover kits includes additionally:
+In addition to the standard electronics kit above, the Standard Electronics, Case and Cover kits includes additionally:

 Standard Electronics, Premium Case and Cover